 Keep in mind that the above scenario only plays out when I’m having a relatively GOOD breathing day.
 On the not-so -good breathing days, you can skip the exercise part all together…or anything physical for that matter.
 If my asthma gets out of hand, then I have to deal with the uncertainty of just how bad it will get and the added stress of possibly being admitted to the hospital…or worse.
 Then there’s burden that all this crap placees on the people who care about me.

-So yeah, Ive done some pretty amazing things and I hope to continue doing more, but at the end of the day I’m just a ordinary dude with really messed up lungs dealing with this disease the best I can while trying to keep a smile on my face.
+So yeah, Ive done some pretty amazing things and I hope to continue doing more, but at the end of the day I’m just a ordinary guy with really messed up lungs dealing with this disease the best I can while trying to keep a smile on my face.